 “It's like, ‘Oh, someone who is blind, well, they're not going to be able to do anything, there's no way,’” explains Preston-Watson, who was born with ocular toxoplasmosis (a visual impairment in both eyes).
 “There's the perception that if you're blind, you can't be a developer.
 I know quite a few blind developers who are better than I could ever be.”

 In addition to other barriers to accessibility, this bias perpetuates the well-known “employment gap” among professionals with disabilities.
-Nearly two-thirds of working-age Americans living with disabilities are unemployed, according to a 2020 survey conducted by the National Council on Disabilities.
+The unemployment rate among working-age Americans living with disabilities is 8.5%, according to an October 2024 report by the U.S. Department of Labor.
+This is more than double the unemployment level of their non-disabled peers.

 The figures are even more abysmal when looking at disability representation among business leaders.

-According to the 2022 Disability Equality Index published by Disability:IN, of the 415 companies that participated, including 69 of the Fortune 100 and 188 of the Fortune 500, only 6% have “someone who openly identifies as having a disability serving on their company’s corporate Board of Directors.”
+According to the 2024 Disability Equality Index published by nonprofit Disability:IN, of the 755 companies that participated globally, only 11% have “someone who openly identifies as having a disability serving on their company’s corporate Board of Directors.”

 Disability Representation in Leadership Matters